 In order to use your phone in the US with a local SIM it must be unlocked and support the US frequency bands, which are different from those used in most of the world.

-The two national US operators are T-Mobile and AT&T. T-Mobile has lower prices, AT&T covers a bit more of the country than T-Mobile.
+The two national US GSM operators are T-Mobile and AT&T. T-Mobile has lower prices, AT&T covers more of the country than T-Mobile.
+If you are sticking to major cites, T-Mobile should be fine but for extensive land travel I recommend AT&T.

 coverage map, current offers) uses the 1900 mHz band for 2G GPRS/Edge and the 1700 AWS band for 3G/4G UTMS/HPSA/HPSA+.
 Very few non-US phones support the AWS band.

-In 2012, T-Mobile began deploying 4G HSPA+ on the 1900 Mhz band that most non-US phones, including all iPhones do support.
-As of Dec 23, 2013, HSPA+ on 1900 Mhz is deployed in: Anaheim, CA, Ann Arbor, MI, Atlanta, GA, Austin, TX, Baltimore, MD, Boston, MA, Cambridge, MA, Chicago, IL, Dallas, TX, Denver, CO, Detroit, MI, Fort Worth, TX, Fresno, CA, Ft.
+In most major cities, T-Mobile also has 3G on the 1900 Mhz band that most non-T-Mobile phones, including older (pre iPhone 5s) iPhones do support.
+1900 Mhz UTMS/HSPA+ is available in the following markets: Anaheim, CA, Ann Arbor, MI, Atlanta, GA, Austin, TX, Baltimore, MD, Boston, MA, Cambridge, MA, Chicago, IL, Dallas, TX, Denver, CO, Detroit, MI, Fort Worth, TX, Fresno, CA, Ft.
 Lauderdale, FL, Houston, TX, Kansas City, KS, Las Vegas, NV, Los Angeles, CA, Mesa, AZ, Miami, FL, Minneapolis, MN, Modesto, CA, New York, NY, Newark, NJ, Oakland, CA, Orlando, FL, Philadelphia, PA, Phoenix, AZ, Providence, RI, Reno, NV, Richmond, VA, Sacramento, CA, San Antonio, TX, San Diego, CA, San Francisco, CA, Seattle, WA, Silicon Valley, CA, Springfield, MA, Stockton, CA, Tampa, FL, Tucson, AZ, Virginia Beach, VA, Warren, MI, Washington, D.C.

 To get started with T-Mobile you need a T-Mobile Prepaid SIM Card Activation Kit which includes a SIM and a single use activation code.
 The code is required to activate a prepaid account.
 Do not buy an un-activated T-Mobile USA SIM on Ebay, etc. unless it includes a prepaid plan activation code.
 Without an activation code the SIM can not be activated on prepaid.